How to Grow Figs

-**If your figs grow vigorously but develop few fruit, do not fertilize for six months.
+**If your figs grow vigorously but developed very few fruit, do not fertilize for six months.

 **Avoid heavy pruning at all costs.
 It is better to prune monthly in the summer to avoid shocking the plant back into juvenile growth.
 Remove the tops of vertical sprouts when they are two feet long.
 Encourage horizontal branches since they will bear most of the fruit.

 **Few insects and diseases affect figs. Birds are the most annoying pests.
-Some people grow figs tall and let the birds get the tall, hard-to-reach figs and the people can get the lower figs. The only real way to prevent loss of the crop is to cover the plants with netting.
+Some people grow figs tall and let the birds get the tall, hard-to-reach figs and the people can get the lower figs. The only real way to prevent loss of the crop is to cover the plants with netting (like this bird netting).
 Remove the netting immediately after fruiting.

 **Unlike other fruits, figs will not continue to ripen when picked.
-You must pick it only when it is perfectly ripe.
+You must pick figs only when they are perfectly ripe.
 Overripe figs are better than non-ripened figs, as overripe figs are very sweet and if you pick too early, the figs will be starchy-tasting.

-**Figs come in many different colors, so it is difficult to go by color (especially in your first year of harvest) for when it is ripe.
+**Figs come in many different colors and flavors, so it is difficult to go by color (especially in your first year of harvest) for when it is ripe.
 The best way of knowing when to pick a fig is how it hangs from the tree/bush and if it is soft.
 A ripe fig will hang/droop from the branch and will be soft when you squeeze it.

 **Pull the fig from the base of the stem to avoid bruising your ripe fruit.
 Either eat them in the next few days (store in your refrigerator) or freeze or dry immediately.